-Construction: As of January 1, 2016, MWAA reported that of the 197 pier structures, 146 (74%) of drilled shafts had been completed, 125 (63%) of the pier columns had been cast, and 107 (58%) of the pier caps had been cast in aerial guideway substructure Sections S3 (Dulles Airport) and S4.
+As of February 1, 2016, MWAA reported that of the 197 pier structures, 151 (77%) of drilled shafts had been completed, 125 (63%) of the pier columns had been cast, and 108 (58%) of the pier caps had been cast in aerial guideway substructure Sections S3 (Dulles Airport) and S4.
+Crews worked to remove snow along the Project due to the heavy snowfall during the last week of January to enable construction.
 Crews continue to drill and set anchor bolts and bearings on the pier caps for girders working north through the Airport and into the Yard Leads guideway.
-Crews continue drilling caissons on the S-1 Guideway east of the Airport and in the Dulles Airport Station.
+Crews continue drilling caissons and pouring columns on the S-1 Guideway east and west of the Airport and in the Dulles Airport Station.
 Coastal Precast continues to cast girders, and are preparing for shipment to the site.
-Crews have erected girders along Autopilot Drive and are now starting erection north of Autopilot Drive toward the Greenway.
-MWAA and CRC continue to coordinate with rental car agencies and other Airport tenants for the on-going aerial deck pours along Autopilot Drive.
+Crews continue to erect girders north of Autopilot Drive toward the Greenway.
 Aerial Deck Spans Inbound and Outbound continue to be poured along Autopilot Drive.
+The first straddle bent was formed and cast on the east side of Aviation Drive for the S-1 guideway.
 Construction of track retaining walls and foundations continues in the DIAAH median east of the S-1 Aerial Guideway and west of the Horsepen Run Bridge.
-The Contractor continues working on cast-inplace wall sections and slip forming wall sections in two lifts.
-The contractor continues to place wall footings east of Centerville Bridge Road.
+The Contractor continues working on cast-in-place wall sections and slip forming wall sections in two lifts.
+The contractor continues to place wall footings east of Centerville Road Bridge.
 The installation of the sanitary sewer line continues at the Dulles Airport Station.
 Modification work continues along the DIAAH and Dulles Toll Road (DTR) to enable the construction of the Innovation, Herndon and Reston Stations.
-Crash walls are being developed around the existing bridge piers in the DIAAH median at the Greenway overpass.
-Fine grading and proof rolling continued for the eastbound widening along the Greenway.
-Work also continues to develop the widening area near the Yard Leads and between Route 606 and the toll plaza.
+CRC continues mass excavation of Traction Power Substation (TPSS) #14 and TPSS #15.
+Placement of structural fill for Tie Breaker Station (TBS) #9 and TBS #10 continues.
 The realignment of the westbound Greenway continues with lane shifts and barrier wall installation.
 The contractor continues directional boring to install the required systems and utilities under the DTR and the DIAAH at Innovation and Herndon Stations.
 Jack and bore work continues in areas where conditions are permitting this type of excavation and drilling.
 Hand mining work continues in areas of dense rock for the installation of drainage, utilities and systems required for the stations and operating systems.
-Waterline sanitary sewer work continues at Dulles Station.
-The directional drilling for the ducts for communication line at Reston Station was completed in October and pull boxes and pedestals were set in December.
+Waterline and sanitary sewer line work continues at Dulles Station.
 Overhead signs and their electrical supplies lines continue to be relocated in support of future Dulles Station construction.
-The area along the Greenway is being prepared for the relocation of the Verizon line.
-The contractor continues mass excavation at Traction Power Substation (TPSS) No. 14 and No. 15.
-Contractor continues the installation of structural fill for Tie Breaker Station (TBS) No. 9 and No. 10.
+The area along the Greenway continues to be prepared for the relocation of the Verizon line.

 Work for the 34.5 kV Traction Power Feeder continues with the installation of ductbank and manholes along DIAAH near the Innovation, Herndon and Reston Stations.
 Manhole installation also continues along the Rudder Road in the Airport.
 The contractor is also installing 34.5 kV manholes along Rudder Road.
-The contractor is installing Jack and Bore crossings under the Toll Road and DIAAH for future Traction Power Substation #15.
+The contractor is completing Jack and Bore crossings under the Toll Road and DIAAH for future Traction Power Substation #15.

 Concrete placement for the foundations, cast-in place support walls and columns continues at Innovation Station.
-Mass excavation at Herndon Station continued during December 2015.
+Mass excavation at Herndon Station continued during January 2016.
+Precast erection continues at the Innovation Station.
 Mass excavation and the installation of support of excavation continue at Dulles Station.
 The cut required to reach the existing Walk Back Tunnel tie-in location also continues.
-Preparations are underway for the Dulles Station tower crane to be erected in January 2016.
+The Walk Back